szjani/predaddy/src/predaddy/messagehandling/README.md

 Predaddy 3 supports dynamic handlers.
 In a typical application the PHP interpreter stops after the response has been sent out, therefore it may be unnecessary to create and register in all handlers.
-Rather than, you can register handler factory closures which act as handler closures: theirs parameter's typehint defines which type of object can be handled and if an object is compatible with that, the message bus calls the factory function and passes the message to the return value just like it was registered as a handler.
+Rather than, you can register handler factory closures which act as handler closures: their parameter's typehint defines which type of object can be handled and if an object is compatible with that, the message bus calls the factory function and passes the message to the return value just like it was registered as a handler.

 This behavior is defined in `HandlerFactoryRegisterableMessageBus` which is implemented by `SimpleMessageBus`.